A couple's wedding ring over pages of a bible. For those from 18 to 21, the lack of parental consent can be a ground for annulment.

 • Other proof depending on the situations we talked about above

-The process may take more than 3 years to complete
+The process may take more than 3 years to complete, as annulment of marriage cases tend to need several hearings and require a lot of evidence.

-Your lawyer will first need to assess the evidence.
+Your lawyer will first need to assess the documents I mentioned above.

 Your lawyer will then draft your petition once all the important details and documents are ready.
-This includes speaking with your witnesses who will be testifying for you.
+This includes speaking with your witnesses such as your parents, guardian or persons with parental authority over you who will be testifying for you.
 Make it a point to check the petition before it is submitted to make sure all the details are correct.

 This means both parties named in the petition will be investigated to make sure that there was no agreement to make the case easier by submitting false facts for a more favorable and speedy outcome.